rahul3883/utils/README.md

 ## Notes

-- `utils.log` and `utils.logC` methods uses `util.inspect` method internally,
-so all options passed in `utils.configure` will be considered.
-- `utils.prettyJson` and `utils.prettyJsonC` uses `JSON.stringify` method internally,
-so except `lineChar` and `lineLength`, none of the options will be considered.
+- Options passed in [`utils.configure`](#configure) are global, and will be used whenever options are not passed to any methods.
+- Passing options to any method other than [`utils.configure`](#configure) will be valid for that function call only.